 Old Fashioned Gourmet makes fantastic Curry-in-a-hurry blends.
 These blends are inspired by the paucity of time in today's day and age.
 They have been curated from Heirloom recipes for various vegetables and meats to suit individual flavor bringing the exact flavor every time to create a winner dish consistently saving you time and effort.
 The spices are sundried, hand sorted, individually roasted and then pounded to perfection.
 We use Premium spices some of which are even ancient ones, no longer commonly used like Long peppers, stone flower etc.

-For the non vegetarians this can be used to make different curries-in-a-hurry like this one.
 It seems super quick once you see the outcome, seems almost like from a restaurant.

 We have posted an IGTV video on our Instagram page as well.

-For the Spice and coconut Mixture:
+For the Spice and coconut mixture:

 - 2 tbsp coconut oil